 It is not our part to master all the tides of the world, but to do what is in us for the succour of those years wherein we are set, uprooting the evil in the fields that we know, so that those who live after may have clean earth to till.
 What weather they shall have is not ours to rule.J.R.R.
 Tolkien, The Return of the King

 More than just keeping tools together in one place, the challenge facing the toolchest designer is how to protect those tools while also keeping them organized and easy to access.
 So let’s examine some of the things we need a toolchest to accomplish.

 Obviously, the first and most important objective of a tool storage system must be to efficiently house and organize tools.
 A cardboard box is lightweight and does these tasks inexpensively, but not well.
-If you have ever worked out of a cardboard box you know how inefficient and frustrating they can be.
+If you have ever worked out of a cardboard box you know how frustrating they can be.
 These are not easy tasks to accomplish especially when space is as limited as it is in a toolchest.
-I’ll discuss this important subject more in future posts.
+We’ll examine this important subject more in future posts.